Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 Figure 4:
 ![[Social Media Informs Citizens.png]]

-The first two possible good outcomes is whether social media has made people **more informed about events domestically and internationally**, and the **median amount who agree is 73% in both questions**. **Those who agree domestically are highly correlated to agree internationally**.
+The first two possible good outcomes is whether social media has made people more informed about events domestically and internationally, and the **median amount who agree is 73% in both questions**. **Those who agree domestically are highly correlated to agree internationally**.

 **Highest** percentage who say it has made people **more** informed:
 	1. Sweden - 85%